Former Bears RB Thomas Q. Jones hopes ‘Life After’ makes an impact on current, former NFL players - NewsBreak

 In fact, there was one thing that Jones found himself doing often after his retirement in 2011, which came after two seasons with the Kansas City Chiefs.

 But eventually, Jones worked through his struggles as he found a new passion in his life: Acting and producing.
-He’s performed in movies and television, including a role in the film “Straight Outta Compton” in 2015, while also creating a number of projects in a production role.
+He’s performed in movies and television, including a role in the film “Straight Outta Compton” in 2015.

 - Sherrod Martin